Sophia, Advanced Humanoid

 Nikolaos Mavridis, PhD from the Massachusetts Institute of Technology (MIT), is an Academic and Consultant specializing in Robotics and Artificial Intelligence.
 He is the founder and director of the Interactive Robots and Media Lab (IRML), and has served as faculty at numerous institutions, including New York University (NYU) AD, the National Center for Scientific Research Demokritos, and others.
 His interests include intelligent robots, and especially verbal and non-verbal communication with robots, artificial intelligence, machine learning, and cognitive systems.
 He has served in numerous leadership and pro-bono positions, has been a TEDx Speaker four times, including Geneva and Athens, and is a member of the MIT Education Council and a mentor for the MIT Enterprise Forum.

-Associate Director Alzheimer’s Prevention Clinic of Weill Cornell Medical College (WCMC), USA
+Director, Women’s Brain Initiative; and Associate Director, Alzheimer’s Prevention Clinic at Weill Cornell Medical College, New York, USA

 Dr. Lisa Mosconi, PhD, is Associate Professor of Neuroscience in Neurology at Weill Cornell Medical College (WCMC)/NewYork-Presbyterian Hospital, where she serves as Director of the Women’s Brain Initiative (WBI) research program and Associate Director of the WCMC Alzheimer’s Prevention Clinic.
 She also is an adjunct faculty member at the Department of Psychiatry at NYU School of Medicine, and at the Department of Nutrition at NYU Steinhardt School of Nutrition and Public Health.
 Dr. Mosconi is well known for her research on the early detection of Alzheimer’s disease in at-risk individuals, women in particular, using brain imaging techniques such as PET and MRI.